 Was swearing in public a criminal offence in the UK?

+Yes, it was.

 What did David Bean (referred to in the article as Mr Justice Bean) do?

+He upheld the appeal of a defendant convicted for repeatedly using swear words while being searched by police.

 What is Peter Foot’s view on swear words?

+He’s in favour of swearing in the privacy of one’s home or a likeminded company, but he believes that we shouldn’t use swear words in public.

 When was swearing banned in England?